 June 2019 | By Chelon Carr-Newbold

-In the 2019/2020 Budget Communication, the Government announced various tax reforms which will come into effect on July 1, 2019.
+In the 2019/2020 Budget Communication the government announced various tax reforms which came into effect on 1 July 2019.

-This is an overview of the key changes which will affect real estate and other commercial transactions.
+This article provides an overview of the key changes that will affect real estate and other commercial transactions.

 Real Property Tax

-- “owner-occupied property” has been redefined as property occupied by a person who being the owner in fee simple or a mortgagor in possession occupies and resides in such property exclusively as a dwelling house on a permanent or seasonal basis.
-The previous requirement that the property had to be occupied by the owner for 6 months or longer has been removed.
+‘Owner-occupied property’ has been redefined as property occupied by a person who, as the owner in fee simple or a mortgagor in possession, occupies and resides in such property exclusively as a dwelling house on a permanent or seasonal basis.
+The previous requirement that the owner occupy the property for six months or longer has been removed.

-- a new category of property referred to as “commercial property” has been introduced which is defined as any property used to carry on a business activity but does not include residential property.
+A new category of property referred to as ‘commercial property’ has been introduced.
+This is defined as any property used to carry on a business activity, excluding residential property.

-- stamp duty at the rate of 1.5% will be payable on the conversion of Bahamian currency to foreign currency whether or not the funds are remitted or transferred out of The Bahamas.
-Previously, stamp duty was only payable when funds were converted and remitted overseas but this is no longer the case.
+Stamp duty at the rate of 1.5% will be payable on the conversion of Bahamian currency to foreign currency regardless of whether the funds are remitted or transferred out of The Bahamas.
+Previously, stamp duty was payable only when funds were converted and remitted overseas.

 Value Added Tax

-- the applicable VAT rates for the supply of real property are summarized below:
+The applicable VAT rates for the supply of real property are summarised below.